Retrieves mapping definitions for one or more fields. For data streams, the API retrieves field mappings for the stream’s backing indices.

 GET /_all/_mapping/field/message

-The following request retrieves mappings for fields with an id
+The following request retrieves mappings for fields with an id property in any

 data stream or index in the cluster.